csyhuang/hn2016_falwa/readme.md

 This interface is intended for users that apply the diagnostic right away on climate data.
 It provides a convenient interface to input climate fields and coordinates, and compute relevant metrics all together.

 There are two classes in the interface, *BarotropicField* and *QGField*.
-For detailed usage, please refer to the example/ directory:
+For detailed usage, please check the [manual page](https://cdn.rawgit.com/csyhuang/hn2016_falwa/8665693a/doc/build/html/Object%20Oriented%20Interface.html) (under construction) and refer to the example/ directory:

 Sample Script | Description
 ------------ | -------------